John Cundill: Career

 Before becoming a journalist, he appeared on stage in Cape Town in Doctor in the House with Nigel Hawthorne in 1958.
 By 1963, he had joined the Johannesburg-based newspaper, The Star, and would also serve as their foreign correspondent in London and New York.
 Leaving the newspaper, he would work for a public relations firm Group Editors.

 In 1966, writing plays as a hobby, he would win a SABC English radio play prize for To The End of the Road.
 With the introduction of television at the SABC in 1976, he would write the scripts for the television drama series The Villagers, set on a mine in the Witwatersrand and ran from 1976 until 1978.
 His next television series was a 26-episode comedy called Oh George.
 Other television series during the 1980s included Westgate, a boardroom family drama and 1922, a historical mining drama set during the Rand Rebellion.
 In 1986, he would write the screenplay for Jock of the Bushveld, based on the book of the same name by Percy Fitzpatrick.

 In 1988, he immigrated to Australia and worked in Perth and Sydney where he co-wrote screenplays for television and films.
-He would retire later to Maleny, Queensland, were he continued to write plays such as Unforced Errors, The Eulogy and Up The Tiber and acted on stage.
+He would retire later to Maleny, Queensland, where he continued to write plays such as Unforced Errors, The Eulogy and Up The Tiber and acted on stage.